dmx-systems/dmx-documentation/docs/user.rst

 The Reset Zoom Button
 ---------------------

-This button resets the zoom level to scale "1" and centers the topicmap in 0,0 position.
+This button centers the topicmap and resets the maps zoom level to scale "1".

 .. figure:: _static/upper-toolbar-reset-zoom-button.png
     :alt: Tool bar with highlighted reset zoom button